huzaifahtariqahmed/Fashion-MNIST-Dataset-Based-Training-Of-Various-Neural-Network-Architectures/README.md

 ## Future Work
 - Hyperparameter tuning for all models.
 - Experimenting with other pre-trained architectures.
-- Deployment of the best-performing model as a web service.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.